 A recovery experiential coach works closely with individuals with substance use disorder (SUD) and co-occurring conditions, supporting them as they take steps to build a healthier life.

 Recovery coaches typically have personal experience with SUD and mental health conditions.
 Therefore, these coaches have insight into the recovery process.
 As a peer, the relationship with a recovery coach is a collaborative one, seeking to develop goals and skills to support a life of long-term recovery.

 What Do Recovery Experiential Coaches Do?

-Your recovery coach is focused on helping you build a life you are excited to live.
-Working together with you, your recovery coach helps you build and pursue the goals you set for yourself.
-On your journey to recovery, your coach is your guide to support you in managing your daily life and finding purpose.
+A recovery coach is focused on helping their clients build a life they are excited to live.
+Working together, a recovery coach helps to formulate goals and create plans to achieve them.
+On a woman’s journey to recovery, a coach serves as a guide to support them in managing their daily life and finding purpose.

 Some of the things a recovery coach may help with include:

 - Creating a plan of action

 - Understanding and using recovery tools in daily life

 - Building healthier relationships with family and friends

 - Self-care and basic life skills